dotnet/docs/docs/csharp/programming-guide/concepts/linq/linq-and-file-directories.md

 ---
 title: "LINQ and file directories (C#)"
-description: These C# LINQ resources for file system operations are not used to change the contents of the original files or folders. ms.date: 07/20/2015 ms.assetid: b66c55e4-0f72-44e5-b086-519f9962335c
+description: These C# LINQ resources for file system operations are not used to change the contents of the files or folders. ms.date: 07/20/2015 ms.assetid: b66c55e4-0f72-44e5-b086-519f9962335c
 ---